hluk/CopyQ/docs/scripting-api.rst

 .. js:function:: Item[] selectedItemsData()

-   Returns data for all selected item.
+   Returns data for all selected items.

-   Some data can empty if the item was removed during execution of the script.
+   Some data can be empty if the item was removed during execution of the script.

    See `Selected Items`_.

-.. js:function:: void setSelectedItemsData(item[])
+.. js:function:: setSelectedItemsData(item[])

    Set data to all selected items.